Picws Du: Access

-As in all mountains care is needed when the weather is poor, especially when visibility falls due to mist, fog or driving rain and snow.
-Navigation can become difficult when landmarks disappear, and is particularly dangerous when walking along the edge of the escarpment.
-A prismatic compass and local map are essential companions to aid navigation.
-There are relatively few walkers on the Black Mountain, even when the weather is good and clear, so the rambler must rely on his or her own resources to complete a circuit.

 Wildlife

 There are numerous different species of bird in the area, and they include the red kite, common buzzard, kestrel, carrion crow, common raven and skylark to name a few of the most obvious residents.
 The red kite was previously restricted to this and adjoining areas in South Wales such as Mynydd Mallaen, owing to persecution from farmers and gamekeepers who thought (wrongly) that the bird attacked game birds.
 The red kite has since been re-introduced widely in many parts of Britain, such as the Chilterns and Northamptonshire.
 The kestrel and buzzard are widely distributed, but the raven is mainly restricted to the higher mountains.

 There is a wide distribution of mammals such as field voles, rabbits, foxes, weasels and badgers as well as many songbirds.
 The skylark is plentiful due to the extensive rough pasture present below the main peaks which allows ground nesting of the species.
 Pied wagtails are common near the streams and torrents running from the hill tops.

 The mountain tops are above the tree line, and sessile oak is found clinging to the lower valley sides where they are sheltered from the winds.
-There are also a number of conifer forests maintained by the Forestry Commission on the lower slopes.
+There are also a number of conifer forests maintained by Natural Resources Wales on the lower slopes.